 A tachinid fly is a small flying insect that resembles a house fly.
-Most kinds are less than ½-inch in length.
+Most kinds are less than ½ inch (1 cm.) in length.
 They usually have a few hairs sticking up and pointing backward and are gray or black in color.

 Are Tachinid Flies Beneficial?

 Tachinid flies in gardens are very beneficial because they kill pests.
 In large part to their size, they don’t bother humans, but make things difficult for garden pests.
 Tachinidae can either lay eggs that a host will consume and later die, or adult flies will insert eggs directly into the host bodies.
 As the larva develops inside the host, it eventually kills the insect it is living inside.
 Each species has their own preferred method, but most choose caterpillars or beetles as hosts.

 In addition to killing unwelcome garden pests, tachinid flies also help pollinate gardens.
 They can survive at higher elevations where bees cannot.
 Areas without bees can benefit greatly from this fly’s pollinating skills.

 Types of Tachinid Flies in Gardens

 There are a number of tachinid fly species, which means it’s inevitable that at some point you will come across one in the garden.
 Here are a few: